 How to pay your fees

-All payments need to include your full name and Victoria University student ID number.
-You can find your student ID number in your Offer of Place letter—it begins with a ‘C’.
-If you do not include your name and student ID number, we might not be able to track your payment.
+All payments must include your Victoria University of Wellington student ID number.
+You can find your student ID number in your Offer of Place letter.
+If you do not include your student ID number, we might not be able to track your payment.

 You can pay your tuition fees by: